Counterfactuals uncover the modular structure of deep generative models: Experiments

-We ran the full procedure described in previous section, comprised of EIM calculations, clustering of channels into modules, and hybridization of generator samples using these modules.
-Unless otherwise stated, hybridization procedures are performed by intervening at the output of the intermediate convolutional layer (indicated in Supplemental Fig.~\ref{fig:vaeGenStruct}).
-The results are summarized in Fig.~\ref{fig:clusterCelebA}.
+We first investigated modularity of genrative models trained on the CelebFaces Attributes Dataset (CelebA)\citep{liu2015faceattributes}.
+We first used a basic architecture: a plain $\beta$-VAE ({ \url{https://github.com/yzwxx/vae-celebA}} \citep{higgins2016beta}.
+We ran the full procedure described in Sec.~\ref{sec:deepIM}, comprised of EIM calculations, clustering of channels into modules, and hybridization of generator samples using these modules.
+Hybridization procedures were performed by intervening on the output of the intermediate convolutional layer (indicated in Supplemental Fig.~\ref{fig:vaeGenStruct}).
+The results are summarized in Supplemental Fig.~\ref{fig:clusterCelebA}.
 We observed empirically that setting the number of clusters to 3 leads consistently to highly interpretable cluster templates as illustrated in the figure, with one cluster associated to the background, one to the face and one to the hair.
-This observation was confirmed by running the following cluster stability analysis: we cut at random the influence maps in 3 subsets, and we use this partition to run the clustering twice on two thirds of the data, both runs overlapping only on one third.
-The obtained clusters were then matched in order to maximize the label consistency (the proportion of influence maps assigned the same label by both runs) on the overlapping subset, and this maximum consistency was used to assess robustness of the clustering across number of clusters.
-The consistency result are provided in Supplemental Fig.~\ref{fig:clustConsist} and show 3 clusters is a reasonable choice as consistency is large ($>90\%$) and drops considerably for 4 clusters.
-Moreover, these result also show that the NMF-based clustering outperforms clustering with the more standard k-means algorithm.
+This observation was confirmed by running the following cluster stability analysis: we partition at random the influence maps in 3 subsets, and we use this partition to run the clustering twice on two thirds of the data, both runs overlapping only on one third.
+The obtained clusters were then matched in order to maximize the label consistency (the proportion of influence maps assigned the same label by both runs) on the overlapping subset, and this maximum consistency was used to assess robustness of the clustering across the number of clusters.
+The consistency results are provided in Supplemental Fig.~\ref{fig:clustConsist} and show 3 clusters is a reasonable choice as consistency is large ($>90\%$) and drops considerably for 4 clusters.
+Moreover, these results also show that the NMF-based clustering outperforms clustering with the more standard k-means algorithm.
 In addition, we also assessed the robustness of the clustering by looking at the cosine distance between the templates associated to matching clusters, averaged across clusters.
-The results, also provided in Fig.~\ref{fig:clustConsist}, are consistent with the above analysis with an average cosine similarity of .9 achieved with 3 clusters (maximum similarity is 1 for perfectly identical templates).
-Exemplary influence maps shown in Fig.~\ref{fig:clusterCelebA} (center panel) reflect also our general observation: some maps may spread over image locations reflecting different clusters.
-However, being more selective by excluding maps that are not ``pure'' comes at the cost of reducing the influence of interventions on the resulting modules (result not shown).
+The results, also provided in Supplemental Fig.~\ref{fig:clustConsist}, are consistent with the above analysis with an average cosine similarity of .9 (scalar product between the normalized feature vectors) achieved with 3 clusters (maximum similarity is 1 for perfectly identical templates).
+Exemplary influence maps shown in Supplemental Fig.~\ref{fig:clusterCelebA} (center panel) reflect also our general observation: some maps may spread over image locations reflecting different clusters.